atmdevnet/certbot-copy-reload/Readme.md

 # Background

-The idea is to use the Certbot timer, which is responsible for automatic, cyclical renewal of certificates.
+The idea is to use the Certbot timer, which is responsible for automatic and cyclical renewal of certificates.
 Certbot installs on the system timer service called `certbot.service`, which automatically launches the process of renewing installed certificates from time to time.

 For implementation, I wrote a few simple scripts that can be freely configured.
 These scripts install on the system two additional services that work with the Certbot timer.
 The first service I named `certbot-renewed-copy.service` is responsible for automatically copying renewed certificates to the proxy directory.
 The second service, called `certbot-post-renewal-reload.service` deals with reloading web application containers when certificates are renewed.
 The proxy server container is not reloaded, this only applies to application containers.